//HEALTHCARE, DESIGN SYSTEM

 RESEARCH

-The screens were all over the place - buttons, text styles, spacing, and icons lacked consistency.
-I wasn’t sure where to even begin.
-I started looking at established design systems from companies like Google, Apple, and Shopify, but those felt too big and irrelevant for where we were.
-What really helped was discovering Practical UI and learning about Atomic Design.
-Breaking things down into atoms, molecules, and organisms gave me the structure I needed to make sense of the chaos.
+Building a design system from scratch meant I had no reference point, just a cluttered product and a blank Figma file.
+Buttons, text styles, spacing, and icons were all over the place.
+I looked at design systems from Google, Apple, and Shopify but they felt too big for where we were.
+What actually helped was discovering Practical UI and Atomic Design.
+Breaking things down into atoms, molecules, and organisms gave me the structure I needed.

 DESIGN